brianyen/gbic/README.md

 # gbic first

-The gbic project is here.
+The gbic project is here!

 The google doc...